 First of all, you need to make sure your business is eligible.
 As stated above, supported industries vary by market.
 Check here to see if your business qualifies.

-If your business does qualify, then you can proceed through the form to create your Local Service Ad account and your business profile.
+Then, you can proceed through the form to create your Local Service Ad account and business profile.
 The setup process covers the following:

 - Your weekly budget